 WHY ON EARTH WOULD THIS HURT MY FEELINGS??

 Maybe because I felt like it was such a huge hurdle for me to even get to one mile and I think I was jealous that she was having no problem running and I was falling apart limb by limb.

 I felt inadequate and frankly, like a loser.

 Do you see the animosity that running with friends creates??

 RUN WITH YOUR ENEMIES.

-So I held it in when she told me at a dinner at her house.
+So I held in my feelings when she told me one night at a dinner at her house.

-She was wonderful about it and still wanted to run with me but I felt so embarassed that I couldn't keep up with her.
+She was absolutely wonderful about it and still wanted to run with me but I felt so embarrassed that I couldn’t keep up with her.

-And literally cried the whole car ride home and spent the entire night awake and crying/ feeling sorry for myself.
+And literally cried the entire car ride home and spent the most of that night awake and feeling sorry for myself.

-Now to be fair, there were other things going on in my life....my parents moving was the huge thing but this seemed to put me over the edge.
+Now to be fair, there were other things going on in my life such as my parents moving far away but this was the thing that put me over the proverbial edge.